microsoft/CFU/Documentation/CFU-Driver/cfu-driver.md

 ### 1. Choose a deployment approach

-There are two deployment approaches to packaging the driver and the firmware for: multiple packages or monolithic package.
+There are two deployment approaches to packaging the driver and the firmware for: componentized packages or monolithic package.

-#### The multiple packages approach (Recommended)
+#### The componentized packages approach (Recommended)

 Starting in Windows 10, version 1709, an INF functionality can be split into different packages.
 Using that functionality, split the deployment package into one base package and several extension packages.
 The base package contains the driver binary and the driver INF that is common for all your devices.
 The extension package contains the firmware image files and an INF that describes those firmware files for a device.
 Base package and extensions packages are serviced independently.